-12.1.3 Function 2 (F2)
+12.1.3 Function 2 (F2) Key

-Press the key in the bottom row of the DT300 that corresponds to F2.
-F2 is labeled with a whistle to remind you that this is the preferred function for whistle operation.
+Press the Horn 2 Key on the numeric keypad.
+F2 is labeled with a whistle icon to remind you that this is the preferred function for whistle or horn operation.

 F2 is a special non-latching function.
-This means that if F2 is used to control a whistle or horn sound from the decoder, it will only sound when F2 is being held down.
+This means that F2 can be used to control a whistle or horn sound from the decoder.
+It will only sound when F2 is being held down.
 This lets you vary the length of time that the whistle blows, just like the prototype.